-Dida knew how to pick vegetables for dinner.
+Dida knew how to pick the right vegetables for dinner.

 Okra, brinjal, cauliflower & ginger.